Do you know the symptoms of sight loss? National Eye Health Week

-This week is National Eye Health Week 20 to 26 September 2021, promoting the importance of good eye health and a need to know the signs and symptoms to look out for if you feel your vision is being affected or is changing.
+This week is National Eye Health Week, promoting the importance of good eye health and a need to know the signs and symptoms to look out for if you feel your vision is being affected or is changing.

 Vision really does matter.
 Sight is the sense people fear losing the most, yet many of us do not know how to look after our eyes – National Eye Health Week aims to change all of that.

 There are 2 million people living in the UK with sight loss, some of that is severe enough to have a significant impact on their daily lives.
 A significant proportion of that sight loss is avoidable.